cms-DQM/dials/README.md

 - `exctract_lumisections_histos1D_csv`: Given a CSV containing 1D Lumisection Histograms, this command will parse the file's contents and create appropriate entries in the `LumisectionHistogram1D` table.
 - `exctract_lumisections_histos2D_csv`: Given a CSV containing 2D Lumisection Histograms, this command will parse the file's contents and create appropriate entries in the `LumisectionHistogram2D` table.

+## Authentication
+### External applications
+To query the API from a third-party application, you will need to generate a token (from the admin dashboard)

 ## Development
 ### Database
 For storing histograms, the `ArrayField` is used, so a PostgreSQL database is